JoBaumert/Probabilistic_Crop_Mapping_EU/README.md

 3. klick on "Download", then make sure "compress text files.." is not checked, then download by klicking on "SDMX-CSV 1.0"
 ![grafik](https://github.com/JoBaumert/Project-1-Code/assets/59195892/47eee8ca-5ff1-4134-b522-13f4954aad95)

+### instructions for the download of alternative slope and elevation data
+the slope and the elevation datasets used in the paper apparently are no longer maintained and available for download from the

 ## Step 3: Running the Python code
 The following table indicates which python files require which input data and which output files are created by them.
 The table should give the user a better understanding of how the files are related.
 The order in which they are run is specified below.